 St. John’s Cathedral is the oldest Western ecclesiastical building in the Far East. | Photo by iStock.com/Meinzahn

-5. Hong Kong Park
+5. Take a deep breath at Hong Kong Park

 Photo by Gregory Lane